StuyPulse/battleship/README.md

 battleship
 ==========

-Training propject for 694 newbies.
+Training project for 694 newbies.